keijiro/MovecControlTrack/README.md

 ![NG](https://i.imgur.com/Z364VbK.gif)

-There are two issues in this GIF:
+Two issues can be observed in this GIF:

 1. Initial frame spike.
-It generates irregularly long motion vectors in the first frame from activation.
+It generates irregularly large motion vectors in the first frame from its activation.
 2. Wrong depth bias.
-You can see the arms are drawn over the body (they're actually covered by the body).
+The arms are drawn over the body despite being covered by the body.

 Results
 -------

-These issue are solved by using a custom timeline track in this example.
+These issue are solved by using a custom timeline track that controls the motion vector generation mode and adjusts the depth bias.

 ![OK](https://i.imgur.com/xoJOXUw.gif)